 The average FICO credit score for buyers today is 711, which is higher than during the housing boom.
 Now few loans are available if your credit score is below 620.
 With an average credit score of 620, many millennials may not qualify for a loan or could end up paying higher interest rates.

 How do you raise a credit score?

-Next, make sure you pay your bills on time.
+Next, be sure you pay your bills on time.
 For lenders, past performance indicates future performance.
 If you regularly pay your bills on time, you prove you're reliable.
 If you struggle with remembering to pay bills, take advantage of automatic payment options or use calendar reminders to help you stay on track.

 How long does it take to raise a credit score?

-There isn't a fast way to improve your credit score, and how long it takes will depend on your situation.
+There isn't a fast way to improve your credit score and how long it takes will depend on your situation.
 If you have delinquencies, a bankruptcy, or too many inquiries, time is your best friend.
 Keep paying your bills on time and wait it out.
 If you don't have anything negative on your report but your credit score is still low, you may see an upward change within six months if you pay your bills on time and keep your balances low.